liammcluckie/Cook-House/README.md

     d.
 As a user, I want to be able to find using the websites functionality simple with clear instructions.

     e.
-As a user, I want to have full control of my account to either update details/information or delete my account all together.
+As a user, I want to have full control of my account following computer programming CRUD (create, read, update & delete) operations.

+    f.
+As a user, I want to have full control of my created events following computer programming CRUD (create, read, update & delete) operations.

 - **First Time Visitor Goals**